mstambou/Machine-Learning-for-Bioinformatics/machine_learning_python/README.md

   ```python
  clf.predict(digits.data[-1:])
 ```
 The image from that digitized matrix is the following.
 Would you agree with the predictor?
-As you can see the task is not that trivial since the image is of poor quality (represented only 16b16 pixels)
+As you can see the task is not that trivial since the image is of poor quality (represented only 16b16 pixels).

 ![GitHub Logo](prediction.png)

+All of these commands that we ran today could be found [here](ML_intro.py)